ethereum/ethereum-org-website/src/content/developers/docs/layer-2-scaling/index.md

 ### Zero knowledge rollups {#zk-rollups}

-Zero knowledge rollups, also known as ZK-Rollups, bundle hundreds of transfers off-chain into a single transaction via a smart contract.
-From the data submitted, the smart contract can verify all of the transfers that are included.
-This is known as a validity proof.
+Zero knowledge rollups, also known as ZK-Rollups, bundle or "roll up" hundreds of transaction executions off-chain and generates a cryptographic proof, known as a SNARK (succinct non-interactive argument of knowledge).
+This is known as a validity proof and is posted on layer 1 (along with all transaction data).

+With the transaction data and validity proof, the zk-rollup contract can verify that all transactions were included and executed correctly.

 With a ZK rollup, validating a block is quicker and cheaper because less data is included.
 You don't need all the transaction data to verify the transaction, just the proof.